-Latent Class 1 Latent Class 2 2 Variable Coefficient t -Stat Coefficient t-Stat.
-Partial Effect Constant 0.72 5.05 -0.01 -0.20 Speed limit (1 if 75 mph, 0 otherwise) 0.00 0.02 -0.01 -1.49 -0.37 Road configuration (1 if 2-way and raised or depressed divider) -0.01 -0.24 0.01 0.48 0.23 Heavy-vehicle AADT (1 if between 2,000 and 3,000, 0 otherwise) 0.00 -0.12 0.02 2.32 0.65 Horizontal geometrics (1 if curved, 0 otherwise) -0.01 -0.55 0.02 1.63 0.24 Surface defects (1 if no surface defects, 0 otherwise) -0.70 -4.81 0.01 0.36 -10.78 Sigma, σ 0.03 4.21 0.04 11.84 Passenger vehicle AADT (1 if greater than 15,000, 0 otherwise) -0.01 -0.29 -0.02 -0.61 -0.77 Class probability (t -statistic) 0.361 (2 .30) 0.639 (4 .06) Total AADT (1 when less than 6,500, 0 otherwise) 0.00 -0.10 0.03 2.23 0.69 in an exposure variable while all others are held constant and the outcome it has on heavy-vehicle crash rates.
-Partial effects show that PAADT greater than 10,500 on principal arterials decreases the number of heavy-vehicle crashes per MVMT by 0.084.
-Similarly, PAADT greater than 2,500 on major collectors reduces the number of heavy-vehicle crashes per MVMT by 0.143 and PAADT greater than 15,000 on Interstates reduces heavy-vehicle crashes by 0.013 per MVMT.
+High passenger vehicle AADT (PAADT) decreases crash rates for each road classification and has a significant impact on crash rates based on partial effects.
+Partial effects refer to a oneunit increase in an exposure variable, while holding all others constant, and the outcome it has on heavy vehicle crash rates.
+Partial effects show that PAADT greater than 10,500 on principal arterials decreases the number of heavy vehicle crashes per MVMT by 0.084.
+Similarly, PAADT greater than 2,500 on major collectors reduces the number of heavy vehicle crashes per MVMT by 0.143 and PAADT greater than 15,000 on interstates reduces heavy vehicle crashes by 0.013 per MVMT.
 Conversely, low total AADT (passenger vehicles and heavy vehicles) increases crash rates.
-For instance, partial effects indicate that AADT less than 500 on major collectors increases the number of heavy-vehicle crashes by 0.279 per MVMT.
-Likewise, AADT less than 6,500 on Interstates results in an increase of 0.016 crashes per MVMT.
-These findings are in line with previous work (21, 22, 30, 43) in which lower AADT increases crash rates while higher AADT decreases crash rates.
-The same literature finds that the presence of heavy-vehicle traffic decreases crash rates, yet the current study found that the presence of heavy-vehicle traffic increased crash rates for principal arterials and Interstates.
+For instance, partial effects indicate that AADT less than 500 on major collectors increases the number of heavy vehicle crashes by 0.279 per MVMT.
+Likewise, AADT less than 6,500 on interstates results in an increase of 0.016 crashes per MVMT.
+These findings are in line with previous work (21, 22, 30, 43), in which lower AADT increases crash rates while higher AADT decreases crash rates.
+The same literature finds that the presence of heavy vehicle traffic decreases crash rates, yet the present study finds that the presence of heavy vehicle traffic increases crash rates for principal arterials and interstates.
 A possible explanation could be that such a finding is exclusive to the state of Idaho.